-Chapter I General Provisions Sec.
-1 Definitions - (a) With respect to these BX Options Rules, the following terms shall have the meanings specified in this Section 1.
-A term defined elsewhere in the Rules of the Exchange shall have the same meaning with respect to this Chapter I, unless otherwise defined below. - (1) (48) No change. - (49) The term "Professional" means any person or entity that (i) is not a broker or dealer in securities, and (ii) places more than 390 orders in listed options per day on average during a calendar month for its own beneficial account(s).
-A Participant or a Public Customer may, without limitation, be a Professional.
-All Professional orders shall be appropriately marked by Participants. - (i) Calculation of Professional Orders.
-With respect to computing the number of orders in listed options per day on average during a calendar month for its own beneficial account(s), the following shall apply: - (a) Each order is counted toward the number of orders, regardless of the options exchange to which the order was routed in determining Professional orders. - (b) A cancel and replace order which replaces a prior order shall be counted as a second order, or multiple new orders in the case of "single-strike algorithms" which track the NBBO.
+(1) - (37B) No change.

+- (37C) The term "Professional Order" means an order that is for the account of a person or entity that is not a Priority Customer. - (i) Calculation of Professional Orders.
+With respect to computing the number of orders in listed options per day on average during a calendar month for its own beneficial account(s), the following shall apply: - (a) Each order is counted toward the number of orders, regardless of the options exchange to which the order was routed in determining Professional Orders. - (b) A cancel and replace order which replaces a prior order shall be counted as a second order, or multiple new orders in the case of "single-strike algorithms" which track the Best Bid and Offer ("BBO") or National Best Bid and Offer ("NBBO").
 A cancel message is not an order. - (c) An order that converts into multiple subordinate orders to achieve an execution strategy shall be counted as one order per side and series, even if the order is routed away.
 An order that cancels and replaces the resulting subordinate order and results in multiple sides/series shall be counted as a new order per side and series.
 An order that cancels and replaces the subordinate order on the same side and series will count as one order.
-For purposes of counting Public Customer orders, if one Public Customer order on the same side and series is subsequently broken-up by a broker into multiple orders for purposes of execution or routed away, this order will count as one order.
-(50) - (67) No change.
+For purposes of counting customer orders, if one customer order on the same side and series is subsequently broken-up by a broker into multiple orders for purposes of execution or routed away, this order will count as one order.

+(38) - (51) No change.